tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    in the PREPARING state.
 DTLS servers start in the WAITING state, but with empty buffers and no retransmit timer.

-   When the server desires a rehandshake, it transitions from the FINISHED state to the PREPARING state to transmit the HelloRequest.
-   When the client receives a HelloRequest, it transitions from FINISHED to PREPARING to transmit the ClientHello.

-   In addition, for at least twice the default Maximum Segment Lifetime (MSL) defined for {{RFC0793}}, when in the FINISHED state, the node that transmits the last flight (the server in an ordinary handshake or the client in a resumed handshake) MUST respond to a retransmit of the peer's last flight with a retransmit of the last flight.
-This avoids deadlock conditions if the last flight gets lost.
-To see why this is necessary, consider what happens in an ordinary handshake if the server's Finished message is lost: the server believes the handshake is complete but it actually is not.
-As the client is waiting for the Finished message, the client's retransmit timer will fire and it will retransmit the client's Finished message.
-This will cause the server to respond with its own Finished message, completing the handshake.
-The same logic applies on the server side for the resumed handshake.
+   In addition, for at least twice the default Maximum Segment Lifetime (MSL) defined for {{RFC0793}}, when in the FINISHED state, the server MUST respond to retransmission of the client's second flight with a retransmit of its ACK.

    Note that because of packet loss, it is possible for one side to be sending application data even though the other side has not received